 Management commitments are commitments of the Foundation to fund grants or programs in the following year, which have not become liabilities, but meet certain criteria established by the Foundation.
-As at 31 December 2021, the Foundation has management commitments of USD 52,353 related to the core budget (2021: USD 116,031).
+As at 31 December 2023, the Foundation has no outstanding management commitments related to the core budget (31 December 2022: USD 52,353).